dillonvuong/supplyframe-challenge/README.md

 # supplyframe-challenge

+## How to Run:
+1. npm install
+2. npm build
+3. npm run dev

 Challenges I had to face along the way:
 1. remove .env file completly from github after adding it to .gitignore followed [this](https://daily-dev-tips.com/posts/removing-a-env-file-from-git-history/) guide.
 However, this only removed it from the commit's repository but it still did not remove it from the commit history.
 I ended up deleting the API key and making a new one.